algoRhythm99/TiTsEd/README.md

 # TiTsEd #

-A save editor for the game *Trials in Tainted Space*.
+This project was a save editor for the Flash engine version of the game *Trials in Tainted Space*.

+This project does *NOT* support the Javascript version of the game.

 TiTsEd allows you to edit your character's stats, and possibly other things in the future.